 The faculty member's appointment began after the half-way point of the Academic Year.
 Assistant Professors who begin an appointment on or after December 17 and Research Assistant Professors who begin their appointment on or after January 2nd will have this first partial appointment year automatically waived.
 Their tenure clock will automatically begin with the following Academic Year.

 The faculty member took six months or more of medical or family leave in a given Academic Year, OR the faculty member became a parent, OR other family care responsibilities have interrupted a faculty member's dedication to teaching or scholarship.
 In any of these cases, the faculty member may request extension of his or her tenure clock.
-More information on the underlying policy can be found here.

 Circumstances beyond the faculty member's control interrupted or delayed the faculty member's ability to focus on teaching or scholarship.
 Circumstances can vary.
 A common example of one such circumstance is a construction delay that caused the faculty member's primary research lab to open late.
 Such extensions must be requested in writing prior to the faculty member's mandatory year.
 Extension requests are submitted by the Chair to the Provost, via the Dean's office.
 For more information, please contact the College of Engineering Human Resources office.